proxytranslation/user-docs/workbench/navigation/navigation.md

 By default, Scans will pick up new entries in "Approved" state, which in this case means "Approved for Translation", immediately available for translation.
-You can change this default behavior, by going into the Dashboard and changing it in
-[Link to Header](#advanced-settings)Advanced settings to either Pending or Excluded.
+You can change this default behavior, by going into the Dashboard and changing it in <a href="/dashboard/menu/dashboard.html#advanced-settings">Advanced settings</a> to either Pending or Excluded.

 ![Pending entries](/img/workbench/pending_entry.png)